Eli Broad, billionaire entrepreneur who reshaped LA, dies - WTMJ

 In recent years, Broad spent much of his time engaged in philanthropic work through his foundations, advocating for public education reform, promoting the rebirth of Los Angeles’ downtown as a commercial and residential center and other causes.

-In 1999, the Broads founded the Broad Education Foundation, with the goal of improving urban public education.
-The foundation committed more than $500 million toward the cause in its first five years.
+In 1999, the Broads founded the Broad Foundation, which committed more than $500 million toward improving urban public education in its first five years.

 Broad took a CEO’s approach, believing that troubled schools often could be vastly improved if they were better managed by their principals.